maikelbos0/VDT.Core.Blazor.GlobalEventHandler/src/VDT.Core.Blazor.GlobalEventHandler/README.md

 - `OnTouchMove` which provides an optional `TouchEventargs` parameter
 - `OnResize` which provides an optional `ResizeEventArgs` parameter
 - `OnScroll` which provides an optional `ScrollEventArgs` parameter
+- `OnOffline` which provides an optional `WindowEventArgs` parameter
+- `OnOnline` which provides an optional `WindowEventArgs` parameter

 ### Example